Chekanov's dichotomy in contact topology: Introduction and statement of results

-Using Hofer's metric to study submanifolds of a symplectic manifold has been carried out in \cite{Ush14}, extending Chekanov's work in \cite{Che00} where it focuses on the cases of Lagrangian submanifolds in symplectic topology.
-It is natural to extend this story to the contact topology.
-First of all, the main submanifolds of a contact manifold that we are interested in are {\it contact} coisotropic submanifolds.
-It is defined as follows.
+Using Hofer's metric to study submanifolds of a symplectic manifold has been carried out in \cite{Ush14}, extending Chekanov's work in \cite{Che00}.
+Chekanov's original work focused on Lagrangian submanifolds in symplectic topology, whereas Usher considered, more generally, coisotropic submanifolds.
+It is natural to extend this story to contact topology.
+By analogy, the main submanifolds of a contact manifold that we are interested in are {\it contact} coisotropic submanifolds.
+They are defined as follows.